- Confirm that you are able to perform the setup procedures

 - To visualize application performance experienced by users at a given location, set up Experience monitoring.

-- To see how bandwidth at a given location is being devoted to particular applications and hosts, set up Usage monitoring.
+- To see how bandwidth at a given location is being devoted to particular applications, hosts, and users, set up Usage monitoring.